Uplink MIMO Detection using Ising Machines: A Multi-Stage Ising Approach: Design

 \subsection{Search Space Estimation}

-The key idea of DI-MIMO is to find the optimal correction to the polynomial-time guess to reach the ground state.
-However, if the polynomial-time guess is already correct or very close to the optimal solution, we can skip DI-MIMO decoding.
+The central idea of MDI-MIMO is to find the optimal correction to the polynomial-time guess to reach the ground state.
+However, if the polynomial-time guess is already correct or very close to the optimal solution, we can skip the optimization procedure completely.
 Further, the search space of the problem can be reduced by estimating the distance to the optimal solution.
-Therefore, having a mechanism to quantify the error in the initial guess can help us significantly reduce the computational load.
+Therefore, having a mechanism to quantify the error in the initial guess can help us significantly reduce the computational load and appropriately determine the required search space.